A solid partnership between Morocco and the OECD

 - Territorial development

 The Programme results in a mutually beneficial partnership, which builds on a historically strong relationship between the OECD and Morocco, notably in the context of the MENA-OECD Initiative.
-Participation in OECD activities gives Moroccan teams access to a network of international experts and to international best practices and peer learning.
-Exchanges of experience with experts from OECD members are not just an opportunity to strengthen co-operation between countries, they also tie Morocco more closely to the OECD.
+Morocco has already adhered to 30 OECD legal instruments and regularly participates in 11 committees as a participant, associate, or member.
+Further adherences are planned for the second phase.
+Participation in OECD activities gives Moroccan teams access to a network of international experts and to international best practices and peer learning and strengthens links with the OECD.
 In return, this dialogue enriches the OECD’s knowledge and benefits OECD members and non-OECD economies by enabling them to acquire a deeper understanding of Morocco.